prachikkk101/prachikkk101/README.md

 <h2 align="left">Hi 👋!
-This side Prachi Khandelwal and I'm a student of Vellore Institute of Technology (Chennai).</h2>
+This side Prachi Khandelwal, a Computer Science and Engineering student at Vellore Institute of Technology(Chennai).</h2>
+<p align="left">Passionate about coding, problem-solving, and turning ideas into impactful projects 🚀.</p>

 ###